akshayar/learn-spring-boot/README/devops-integration/README.md

   override:
   - mvn verify -Pdocker -Ddocker.keepRunning
 ```
-5. The test run command is overwritten to run `mvn verify -Pdocker -Ddocker.keepRunning ` command to run tests. `-Ddocker.keepRunning` is used to ensure that Docker stop goal is not attempted as post-integration-test step.
+5. The test run command is overwritten to run `mvn verify -Pdocker -Ddocker.keepRunning ` command to run tests.
+Docker profile is specified to build docker image and run integration test on docker.  `-Ddocker.keepRunning` is used to ensure that Docker stop goal is not attempted as post-integration-test step.
 There is bug which fails to stop Docker container after integration test run.
 6. Following configuration is added to push the resulting docker image to GitHub.
 DOCKER_USER, DOCKER_PASS and DOCKER_EMAIL are environment variables to be configured in CircleCI portal.
 ```yaml
 deployment: